BernhardDenner/puppet-userstudy-controller/puppet_introduction.md

 operates on a global, hierarchically organized shared key space (kdb => key database).
 Configuration files of different formats can be **mounted** into this key space.
-Mounting allows to integrate different configuration files into the Elektra key space.
+Mounting allows integrating different configuration files into the Elektra key space.
 This means, all settings of a configuration file can be queried and also manipulated by Elektra.
 This makes it possible to manipulate settings in the *mounted* configuration